LinkedIn is one of — if not the — most effective social networks for selling.

 Because you’re in sales, you’re targeting a completely different audience than most professionals.
 You want to appeal to prospects, not hiring managers and recruiters.

-That means your profile shouldn’t show off how great you are at selling.
-Do you think customers care you went to President’s Club or broke the team record for upsell revenue?
+That means your LinkedIn profile shouldn’t show off how great you are at selling.
+Do you think customers care that you went to President’s Club or broke the team record for upsell revenue?

 So what do they care about?
 One thing: How you helped customers similar to them.